Cardinals score the game-winning goal with 4.9 seconds remaining

 Swezey’s coaching career began at her alma mater, Trenton State College (now the College of New Jersey).
 She was a graduate assistant coach for both field hockey and lacrosse from 1994-1996.
 During that time, the lacrosse team earned two NCAA championship titles, and the field hockey team earned the title in 1995.
 While coaching, Swezey earned her master’s degree in teaching with a health education specialization.

-The three-time All-American had an impressive two-sport career at Trenton State.
-Swezey started for Trenton State's national championship lacrosse teams in 1991, 1992 and 1994, and for the 1990 national runner-up squad.
+The three-time All-American had an impressive two-sport career at Trenton State, winning eight national championships in field hockey and lacrosse as a player and graduate assistant coach.
+Swezey started for Trenton State’s national championship lacrosse teams in 1991, 1992 and 1994, and for the 1990 national runner-up squad.
 Swezey missed the 1993 season with a knee injury, but returned to the field the following year.

 Not only was she an All-American in 1992, she received the honor again in 1994.
 Swezey was named to the NCAA Final Four All-Tournament team in 1992 and 1994, and earned the Attack Player of the Year award from the South Jersey Lacrosse Club her senior season.
 She became a member of the U.S. Lacrosse squad upon graduation in 1994.